apache/incubator-heron/website/content/docs/operators/deployment/configuration.md

 # Assembling the Configuration

-All these configuration files are assembled together to form the cluster configuration.
+All configuration files are assembled together to form the cluster configuration.
 For example, a cluster named `devcluster` that uses the Aurora for scheduler, ZooKeeper for state manager and HDFS for uploader will have the following set of configurations.